dtavana/FBU-FoodSwipe/README.md

     * Create a page that showcases all of the accepted restaurants from a group
     * Create a page to show case "Restaurant Playlists"
     * Create a page to allow for filter settings for restaurants to choose from
+    * Create a page that showcases all pictures a user has taken on their profile
 * Allow users to follow another user based on UID
+* Allow users to take a picture of their restaurant and share it to their feed (this feed is local to the FoodSwipe app as opposed to sharing to Twitter
+* Allow a user to decide how many restuarants need to be accepted before allowing the user to choose from their accepted restaurants
+    * Allow a user to override this and skip to all accepted restaurants
+* Allow a user to by default, share to their news feed the restaurant they have chosen
+* Allow a user to login with Facebook

 ### 2. Screen Archetypes